VenkateshKondapalli/ai-resume-analyzer/Ai_Resume_Analyzer Backend/README.md

 }
 ```

-⚠️ **Note:** RAG embeddings are currently disabled to avoid API costs.
+> ℹ️ **RAG embeddings are disabled by default to avoid API costs.** All RAG logic has a mock fallback mode, ensuring the system remains fully functional without paid embeddings.
 The infrastructure is complete and can be enabled by setting `ENABLE_EMBEDDINGS=true` in `.env`.

 ---